-(Name of school/college) adopts an open and accepting attitude towards children as part of our responsibility for pastoral care.
+St Chads CofE Nursery and Infant School adopts an open and accepting attitude towards children as part of our responsibility for pastoral care.
 Children, parents and staff will be free to talk about any concerns and will see the setting as a safe place when there are difficulties.
-Children's worries and fears will be taken seriously and children encouraged to seek help from school/college staff.
+Children's worries and fears will be taken seriously, and children encouraged to seek help from school/college staff.

-St Chads CE Nursery and Infant school will therefore ensure that:
+St Chads CofE Nursery and Infant School will therefore ensure that: